aaron-grau/curic/react/readings/webpack_configuration.md

 ## `.gitignore`

 Running Webpack creates a lot of redundant and very large files in your local directory.
 Use a `.gitignore` file to prevent these files from being pushed and pulled from your remote Git repositories.
-Create a `.gitignore` and list the files or directories you want to ignore, one per line.
+Create a `.gitignore` in your project's root directory and list the files or directories you want to ignore, one per line.
+Put a trailing `/` to indicate a directory name to ignore.

 ```
 node_modules/